mikegeyser/sacred-heart-walking-tour/data/010/poi-010-card-001.md

   url: assets/images/points-of-interest/10.01.jpg
   reference: "Image: C Kamana"
 ---
 The Madonna and Child statue was enshrined in a specially prepared corner of the Orchard in 2008 by the Primary School.
-Known as The Grotto, provides a restful and contemplative area in which to escape the busy play area that the Orchard becomes during aftercare hours.
+Known as The Grotto, it provides a restful and contemplative area in which to escape the busy play area that the Orchard becomes during aftercare hours.